Razik18/CEFR-level-predictor/README.md

 - `sentence`: A sentence in French for which you want to predict the difficulty level.
 - `difficulty`: The difficulty level of the sentence (from A1 to C2).
 This column would be your target variable.

-We can upload them from the GitHub Data folder or you can use directly the Kaggle API and your Kaggle credentials.

 #### Approach
 1. **Installing the Necessary Packages**